-Three large projects will be assigned that involve significant effort and require students to integrate several weeks' worth of learning.
-Projects may be completed independently or in pairs (two people only).
-Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
+A final project, which incorporates all we've learned this semester, will be averaged in with the programming assignments.
+The final project may be completed independently or in pairs (two people only).
+Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 Do not write code without your partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
 When you submit a program to Canvas that has been written in pairs, you must put comments in your code indicating the names of both programmers.
 Only one student needs to submit their solution to Canvas.